Skip to content

 pending Newly created, no results yet.
 No alerts fire.

-degraded Check passed but response was slow (above slow_threshold_ms), or a TLS certificate is expiring soon.
+degraded Service is reachable but consistently slow (above slow_threshold_ms for retries_degraded consecutive checks), or a TLS certificate is expiring soon.

-down Check failed — wrong status, timeout, connection refused, etc.
+down Check failed retries + 1 consecutive times — timeout, connection refused, wrong status, etc.

 paused Monitoring suspended.
 No checks run, no alerts fire.